joshuahey/joshuahey/README.md

 - 🔭 I’m currently working in the fields of Harmonic Analysi, Random Matrix Theory, Machine Learning and Partial Differential Equations .
 - 🌱 I’m currently learning Neural nets used to solve Partial Differential Equations.
 - 👯 I’m looking to collaborate on anything related in Analysis or Theoretical Machine Learning.
+- 🔗 Feel free to connect with me on [LinkedIn(https://www.linkedin.com/in/joshua-joseph-george-612b11211/).